Skip to content

 Features

-Supported devices Smartgloves ISmartgloves IISmartsuite Pro II
+Supported devices Smartgloves ISmartgloves IISmartsuit Pro II

-Connections USB or Wifi
+Connections USB or Wi-Fi

-Supported platforms WindowsmacOSLinux X64Linux Arm64
+Supported platforms WindowsmacOSLinux x64Linux Arm64

 Data protocols TCP/IP command server and data streaming